-I have been a qualified counselling psychologist for 12 years and during this time I have worked in addictions, in the community and then on acute wards.
+I have been a qualified counselling psychologist since 2007 and since then I have worked in addictions, in the community and then on acute wards.
 I have a good understanding of people and the factors that can lead them to get stuck in destructive cycles.
 For 7 of these years I provided NHS therapy to Medway residents and I remain committed to helping those who are up against it, socially and/or financially.
 I am also very familiar with the Gravesham area and would consider seeing clients there too.

 I am able to provide assessment and treatment for a broad range of difficulties including relationship problems, work-related stress, depression, anxiety disorders such as OCD, phobias and panic attacks, addictions, bereavement, PTSD, post-natal difficulties, family and marital problems.

 I also have a good grasp of psychiatric services and am able to advise in this area.
 I understand that the public can be left feeling frustrated and confused by gaps between services and breakdowns in communication between professionals.
 Sometimes all people need is to know more about this and to be signposted in the right direction.
 Working on acute wards has given me a great experience of formulation and diagnostic tools.
 I value working with families and couples where appropriate also.

 I am a warm and understanding person who is able to offer a safe space in which an individual can gain a better understanding of themselves, or their situation, and find solutions.
 I believe that it is important for people to feel understood and validated but that they usually would like some honest and helpful guidance too.
 I feel privileged to listen to other people’s stories and am not afraid to draw on my own experiences of life struggles too.